 Formulas in Inquiry Results: General Information

-When you are developing or modifying generic inquiries in MYOB Advanced, you can use formulas to perform different operations with the values in the columns in the results grid, for greater flexibility to present the information users need.
+When you are developing or modifying generic inquiries in MYOB Acumatica, you can use formulas to perform different operations with the values in the columns in the results grid, for greater flexibility to present the information users need.

 You can use formulas to perform different operations with the values of the columns in the results grid.
 Formulas give you the ability to use advanced calculations and data transformation functions if some values in the inquiry rows are calculated or depend on data in other data fields.
 To do this, you can type formulas manually into certain boxes, or you can use the Formula Editor dialog box to construct or edit these formulas.
 The formulas used are similar to the formulas used in Excel.
 You can define parameters and construct a formula with the parameters by using operators and functions.